• Home

 June 22, 2023 by Simon Padanilam, MD Leave a Comment Categories: Board Exam, USMLE Tags: medical school, medical students, USMLE Step 2 CK, when do you take step 2

-A medical student, looking at a calendar, wonders when to take the USMLE Step 2 exam.USMLE: When Do You Take Step 2?
+A medical student, looking at a calendar, wonders when to take the USMLE Step 2 exam.Prepping for your USMLE Step 2 exam?
+Try 200 free USMLE Step 2 CK practice questions from The Pass Machine to help get your USMLE prep on track.
 Medical students who plan to pursue residency in the United States must complete the USMLE board examinations, the aim of which is to certify a baseline level of knowledge and competence in patient care.
-The first component in certification is USMLE Step 1, which is most often completed at the conclusion of the second year of medical school in the United States or whenever a school’s pre-clinical curriculum has been completed.
-This is… READ MORE
+The first component in certification is USMLE Step 1, which is most often completed at the conclusion of… Click to Read More

 Filed Under: Board Exam, USMLE Tagged With: medical school, medical students, USMLE Step 2 CK, when do you take step 2